Back to Home Page

 In summary and hindsight ...

-There appears to be ample evidence that the Dowager Empress Maria Feodorovna did indeed play a greater role in the emigration of the Doukhobors than Empress Alexandra.
+There appears to be ample evidence that the Dowager Empress Maria Feodorovna did indeed play a greater role in the emigration of the Doukhobors than did the young Empress Alexandra.
 Whether her gesture of kindness was spontaneous or premeditated will likely remain unknown ... it may have been simply the right thing to do at that particular time.
 But although the petition itself may have made some difference, there were indications that the Doukhobor emigration of 1898 was already predetermined well before that time by government authorities.

 Meanwhile back in the Caucasus, with permission granted, funds were being raised for their emigration by Leo Tolstoy and the English Society of Friends, steamships and other logistics were being organized by Leopold Sulerzhitsky and Sergei Tolstoy, arrangements with Canadian immigration officials were being made by Aylmer Maude, James Mavor, Prince Khilkov and the British Consul at Batum, and the Doukhobors would thereby be stepping upon the North American continent for the very first time in the winter of 1898-1899.